Fairly common in southeastern portion of Coastal Plain. Low Conservation Concern.

 Brown water snakes are predaceous carnivores.
 They play an important role in regulating populations of their prey and help to maintain a balance in their environment.
 They are excellent climbers and can be found 20 feet or more above the ground in trees.
 Often, they will lie or bask, on rocks.
 This warms their bodies in the sunlight and increases their metabolic activity.
 If startled, they will leap into the water or occasionally (and accidentally) into a boat.
 They are excellent swimmers, and may stay submerged for long periods of time.
 If cornered they sometimes flatten their necks and strike viciously.
 They often release a foul-smelling musk when threatened or handled.
 They are active both during the day and during the night.
 During the hottest portion of the year they tend to become more nocturnal (active a night).

 Mating takes place during the spring, often in branches of low-hanging trees.
 Male brown water snakes seek out females by following their scent trails.
 Often, up to three male snakes will attempt to mate with the same female.
 Females are larger and heavier than males because female brown water snakes need to increase their body fat stores by about 50% if they are to ovulate.
 The extra body fat is used in the production of the egg yolks that each individual baby snake will draw nutrients from while developing inside the mother snake.
 Females give birth to 14-58 living young from June through November, but most commonly during August.
 Brown water snakes are ovoviviparous, meaning they carry their eggs internally until the young are ready to hatch, then giving birth to live young.

 Vigil, S. 2006.
 Brown Watersnake.
 Athens: The University of Georgia.
 WSFR Natural History Series No. 5

 Florida Museum of Natural History.
 1999.
 Brown Watersnake.

-AUTHOR: Jeff Makemson, Certified Wildlife Biologist, Alabama Wildlife and Freshwater Fisheries
+Jeff Makemson, Certified Wildlife Biologist, Alabama Wildlife and Freshwater Fisheries